 - equipment and tools.

-We give extra attention to all project ideas and plans which we receive at the Hub – we call these projects Hub Up initiatives.
-The Mozaik Hub’s intention is to become a ‘go-to place’ for Jewish community entrepreneurship.
-Our goal is to have 5-6 Hub Up projects supported in this way every year.
+The Mozaik Hub’s intention is to be the ‘go-to place’ for Jewish community entrepreneurship.
+Our goal is to have 5-6 Hub Up projects supported every year.
 Recruitment for them will be done through Szarvas as well as public competitions and awards.

 Besides the opportunities mentioned you can also apply for a microgrant with your Hub Up initiative.
 You can read more about our microgrants here.
 (Please note that only projects and initiatives from Hungary are eligible to receive a microgrant.)